Agoric/documentation/main/reference/zoe-api/zoe.md

 In the example above, "Asset" and "Price" are the Keywords.
 However, in an auction contract, the Keywords might be "Asset" and "Bid".

-**exit** specifies how the offer can be can cancelled.
+**exit** specifies how the offer can be cancelled.
 It must conform to one of three shapes:
 - `{ onDemand: null }`: (Default) The offering party can cancel on demand.
 - `{ waived: null }`: The offering party can't cancel and relies entirely on the smart contract to promptly finish their offer.
 - `{ afterDeadline: deadlineDetails }`: The offer is automatically cancelled after a deadline, as determined by its **timer** and **deadline** properties.
-  **timer** must be a timer, and **deadline** must be a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) value interpreted with respect to the timer.
+  **timer** must be a timer, and **deadline** must be timestamp understood by it.
-  Some timers use Unix epoch time, while others count block height.
+  (Some timers use Unix epoch time, while others count block height.)
   For more details, see [Timer Services](/reference/repl/timerServices.md).

 ### Payments